New Jersey Expungement Lawyers

 Having a criminal record can haunt you for years, and it can seem that having a criminal history can impact almost every facet of your life.
 That is why many people begin the process of having their criminal record expunged, or at least begin to ask if they can have their record expunged.

-• Getting a job – Having a criminal history can greatly impact your career and can hinder or altogether halt your job search.
-Most employers will conduct a background search before they offer employment, and have a criminal history can impact whether or not an employer will hire you.
+Having a criminal history can greatly impact your career and can hinder or altogether halt your job search.
+Most employers will conduct a background search before they offer employment, and having a criminal history can impact whether or not an employer will hire you.
 If you successfully have your record expunged, then you can truthfully answer no to any employment questionnaire that asks if you have been convicted of a crime eligible for expungement.

-• State licenses – Many licensing agencies will require a background check before you can be given a license, such as a contractor’s license.
+Many licensing agencies will require a background check before you can be given a license, such as a contractor’s license.
 It is important to note that even after an offense has been expunged from your record, you would still be required to disclose your record.
-However, many agencies who award licenses will consider your records expunged and any other completed probation program as a positive factor towards awarding you a license.
+However, many agencies that award licenses will consider your expunged records and any other completed probation programs as a positive factor in awarding you a license.

-• Personal satisfaction – Perhaps one of the benefits that a person can derive from having their New Jersey Criminal Record expunged, is a sense of personal satisfaction.
-Many of those who have a criminal record report that they feel a sense of continuing guilt for their past even years after they have served their sentence and gone through probation.
+Perhaps one of the major benefits that a person can derive from having their New Jersey criminal record expunged, is a sense of personal satisfaction.
+Many of individuals with criminal records report that they feel a sense of continuing guilt for their past even years after serving their sentence and going through probation.
 These feelings can be even greater when a person has been a model citizen since their offense.

 There are many other collateral benefits of having your record expunged, however, the process if not always easy.
 Many people report that starting the expungement process on their own is filled with questions and anxiety as they try to file all the proper paperwork.
 Working with a skilled criminal attorney who has experience helping New Jersey residents expunge their criminal records is one of the best ways to expedite the process, and to ensure that you can start the process of having your criminal history erased.